-Bullying can target a person’s race, weight, gender, or sexual preference, amongst many other things.
-It can be verbal or physical and include spreading rumours, intimidation, threatening behaviour and much more.
+Bullying can target a person’s race, weight, or gender, amongst many other things.
+It can be verbal or physical and include spreading rumours, intimidation, threatening behaviour, and much more.

 The effects of bullying in childhood are well documented.
 Bullying can cause depression, anxiety, a loss of appetite, withdrawal from pleasurable activities, and sleep deprivation.
 It can even prove to be fatal.
 But does bullying have any long-term effects?